 Access to education and new opportunities should not end at 18.
 We introduced a record number of apprenticeships in the last Parliament, to support people to gain new skills or change career at any age and we want to see greater investment in adult skills training and further education colleges.

-Fundamentally, we also know that we cannot deliver the best education for all, when our teaching workforce is demoralised and undervalued; so we are committed to working with education professionals to tackle the workload and recruitment challenges they face.
+Fundamentally, we also know that a demoralised and undervalued teaching workforce cannot deliver the best education for all so we are committed to working with education professionals to tackle the workload and recruitment challenges they face.